About Us

 Bio

-Raised in Lexington, Mass., Debra wanted to be a teacher or a singer when she was younger.
-Her positive experiences in elementary school with dedicated teachers also inspired her to pursue a career in education.
-Prior to joining Brimmer in 2005, Debra taught kindergarten in the Cambridge Public Schools and pre-kindergarten at the Cambridge Ellis School.
+Raised in Lexington, Massachusetts, Debra was drawn to education from a young age.
+Inspired by the dedicated teachers she had in elementary school, she pursued a career in education.
+Before joining Brimmer in 2005, she taught kindergarten in the Cambridge Public Schools and pre-kindergarten at the Cambridge Ellis School.
+She also had the opportunity to teach dual-language Spanish/English kindergarten in Framingham.

-Debra holds a Massachusetts Teaching Certificate for grades Pre-K-3.
-She has also completed courses through Mindful Schools: Mindfulness Fundamentals and Mindful Educator Essentials.
+Debra holds a Massachusetts Teaching Certificate for grades Pre-K–3.
+She has also completed training through Mindful Schools in both Mindfulness Fundamentals and Mindful Educator Essentials, and she has participated in Brimmer’s SEED (Seeking Educational Equity and Diversity) Seminar.

 • Photo of Jessica Christian